m-alkhudair/Dummy-LogIn-2/README.md

 - Can be helpful if we have more complex state updates. and differnt cases and actions that can change a state.

 Sometime we can use useState() on complex state management especially when combined with useEffect(), like in the LogIn.js code.

+# About React Context (Context API):
+Imagine a scenario where you have to lift the state up to the App() component because you need the states as props to be passed to and through multiple components.
+For example you forward props to the MainHeader component but don't use it there, instead you continue to forward it to the authentication component in mainheader().
+This example is in this code.
+In bigger apps this chain of forwarding (prop chains) can get longer and longer.

+#### This is were React Context can help:
+- Component-wide, "behind-the-scenes" state storage.